 Enhancing your experience at Dickinson College can occur by making a contribution to the Carlisle Community and beyond.
 There are many ways to engage the community at Dickinson which include: service learning, ALLARM, community studies, internships and volunteering.
-To learn more about the larger picture of community engagement, visit the Community Engagement webpage.

 To get involved with volunteering in the local community, the Office of Community Service is the place to go.
 Weekly over 200 students volunteering in the Carlisle community.
 Another 100+ get involved in a service trip each year.
 An additional 100+ participate in a Day of Service throughout the year.
 In 2011-12, over 44,000 hours of volunteer community service was given by Dickinson students.
 To check out all that happened last year, see the 2012-13 Year in Review.

 This office assists students, community members, faculty and staff to build connections, explore complexity of identity and values, and identify community needs.
 This occurs in reciprocal relationships by developing an understanding of one’s strengths, values, and contributions to the community.
 Through our programs we aim to foster engaged citizenship, support sustainable community partnerships,and increase responsibility and accountability.